multicatch/cucumber-audit/doc/PredefinedSteps.md

 `the document should match {string}`

-Checks whether the source code of a page contains a match to a given regular expression (Java style).
+Checks whether the source code of a page matches a given regular expression (Java style).
 Notice: This tests the response received by the browser, not the one captured by the proxy.

 `the document should not match {string}`

-Checks whether the source code of a page does not contain a match to a given regular expression (Java style).
+Checks whether the source code of a page does not match a given regular expression (Java style).
 Notice: This tests the response received by the browser, not the one captured by the proxy.

 ## Example Scenarios